Willy Adames Player Props: Brewers vs. White Sox

 Willy Adames At The Plate

-- In 15.4% of his games this season, he has hit a long ball, and 4% of his trips to the plate.
+- He has gone deep in 15.2% of his games this season, and 4% of his chances at the plate.

-- Adames has an RBI in 28 of 104 games this season, with multiple RBI in 11 of them.
+- Adames has had an RBI in 29 games this season (27.6%), including 12 multi-RBI outings (11.4%).
 He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.